-QUAKER CHEMICAL CORPORATION NOTES TO CONSOLIDATED FINANCIAL STATEMENTS
+QUAKER CHEMICAL CORPORATION NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Dollars in thousands except per share amounts)

 Note 1-Significant Accounting Policies

 Principles of consolidation: All majority-owned subsidiaries are included in the Company's consolidated financial statements, with appropriate elimination of intercompany balances and transactions.
 Investments in associated (less than majority-owned) companies are accounted for under the equity method.
 The Company's share of net income or losses of investments is included in the consolidated statement of income.
 The Company periodically reviews these investments for impairments and, if necessary, would adjust these investments to their fair value when a decline in market value is deemed to be other than temporary.